PIACERE2020/PIACERE_IDE_docs/manual.md

 And typing a name for the new graphical representation
 ![GR8](img/greditor/PIACERE_GR7.png)

-Finally, we obtain the following graphical representation
+Finally, we obtain the following view of the infrastructure layer
 ![GR5](img/greditor/PIACERE8.png)